Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Here are some of the perks you can get with these 6 cards.

 The Ritz-Carlton card is one of the top hotel credit cards for elite status and great perks like room upgrades and and bonus points on stays.

-And with the current sign-up bonus, you can earn 3 complimentary nights at Ritz-Carlton tier 1 through 4 hotels anywhere in the world.
-This can get you savings of more than $2,000 depending on where you redeem the nights!
+And with the current sign-up bonus, you can earn 2 complimentary nights at Ritz-Carlton tier 1 through 4 hotels anywhere in the world after meeting minimum spending requirements.
+This can get you savings of more than $1,000 depending on where you redeem the nights!

 This card also gets you a $300 annual travel credit to use for qualifying airline purchases such as seat upgrades, baggage fees, and preferred lounge memberships or passes.

 The Chase IHG card is one of the Chase cards I gladly pay the annual fee on every year.
 You can earn a sign-up bonus of 80,000 IHG points after meeting minimum spending requirements.
 Plus 5,000 bonus IHG points when you add an authorized user and make a purchase in the first 3 months of opening your account.

 Then use the points for inexpensive stays at IHG PointsBreaks hotels, which cost just 5,000 IHG points per night.
 Or use Points & Cash to stretch your points further.
 You can even use IHG points to go on a Disney World vacation with the family.